Cinnamon Granola Recipe (Low-Sugar)

 Ingredients

-• 3 cups rolled oats if the recipe needs to be gluten-free, use gluten-free oats
+• 3 1/2 cups rolled oats if this recipe needs to be gluten-free, use certified gluten-free oats

 • 2 tablespoons vanilla extract